 The small town of Mindo is easily walkable.
 Taxis will charge $1.50 to get anywhere within Mindo town.
 There are set rates to get further afield.
 Confirm the price with the taxi driver before departing.

-There are usually a decent amount of taxis around town.
-But if you can’t find one, then ask at one of the booking agencies in town.
-They’ll call one for you.
+There are usually a decent amount of taxis around Mindo town.
+But if you can’t find one, then ask at one of the booking agencies.
+They’ll happily call a taxi for you.

 This is the cloud forest.
 It rains often.
 January through April tends to bring the most rain to Mindo.
 July through September can be drier.
 But it still rains during that time of year too!